ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 Porting

-Due to its extensive processor support, little or no porting is necessary when smxUSBH is used with SMX.
-However, smxUSBH is designed to work with other RTOSs and to run standalone.
+Due to SMX's extensive processor support, little or no porting is necessary when smxUSBH is used with it.

 Testing